PART 1—ELECTROENCEPHALOGRAPHY (EEG)

 The EEG activity is recorded by a set of 21 electrodes placed on the scalp in accordance to the International 10–20 system.
 These electrodes are distributed strategically to cover all areas of the cortex accessible from the scalp.
 The EEG hardware consists of multiple differential amplifiers (channels) that record differences in potential between two electrodes.
 The information from these multiple channels is arranged in a specific order called a montage, providing information on the topography of voltage differences.
 Multiple montages allow for a systematic visualization of the field of electrical activity of the brain.
 The EEG is graphically displayed in multiple channels (typically 21–24), each carrying information from different locations of the scalp overlying the cerebral cortex.
 This activity is analyzed in terms of its frequency, voltage, morphology, and topography.

 It is important to recognize that the scalp EEG has significant limitations.
-Large areas of the cortex, such as the interhemispheric or basal regions, are located far from the surface and beyond the detection of scalp electrodes. ...
+Large areas of the cortex, such as the interhemispheric or basal regions, are located far from the surface and beyond the detection ...